Funeral directors

 If you need technical support

-If you need further assistance for access and/or technical difficulties, email eRegistry-support@customerservice.nsw.gov.au.
+If you need help with access and/or technical difficulties, email eRegistry-support@customerservice.nsw.gov.au.

 How to register a death online (funeral directors only)

-eRegistry is the online portal to register deaths in NSW.
+eRegistry is the online portal for funeral directors to register deaths in NSW.

-• attaching scanned copies of documents direct to eRegistry, rather than sending by post
+• attaching scanned copies of documents directly to eRegistry, rather than sending them by post

-• ordering official death certificates at the same time as registering a death, for faster delivery.
+• ordering official death certificates at the same time as registering a death allowing for faster delivery and visibility of Australia Post certificate tracking numbers

 Common questions about death registrations or certificates